ketankartoza/catalogue_fork/docs/sphinx/developer-docs/developer-guide.rst

 Computation of geometric_accuracy_mean
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The geometric accuracy of a product is calculated as the mean of its geometric_resolution_x, geometric_resolution_y.
+The spatial resolution of a product is calculated as the mean of its spatial_resolution_x, spatial_resolution_y.

-The values for geometric_resolution_x, geometric_resolution_y will vary per sensor and per mode.
+The values for spatial_resolution_x, spatial_resolution_y will vary per sensor and per mode.
 According to the following table:

 (SAC to provide required detail here).